appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation.md

 :::info

-For now, self-hosted appcircle server is a single node solution.
+For now, self-hosted Appcircle server is a single node solution.
 You can not scale it by adding more nodes with other bare-metals or VMs.

 Because it has a self-contained architecture with all its data side-by-side its docker services.
 Every node can only use its internal volumes and data on host.